travis-ci/dpl/README.md

 ### Google App Engine

-Support for deployments to Google App Engine is in **alpha**.
+Support for deployments to Google App Engine is in **beta**.
 Please see [Maturity Levels](https://github.com/travis-ci/dpl/#maturity-levels) for details.

 ```
 Usage: dpl gae [options]